Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 ## Powering the DuetScreen

-> All the power methods are **NOT** isolated.
+> All the power inputs are **NOT** isolated.
 This means that if you connect the DuetScreen to a mainboard via USB or UART, the screen and the mainboard should share a common ground.
 The easiest way to do this is to power the screen from the mainboard.
 If you do not do this, you may damage the DuetScreen or the mainboard.
 {.is-warning}